About the Company

 “We generally prefer to build all our tools internally, but after working with Anodot, our Chief Data Scientist estimated that it would have taken at least six of our data scientists and engineers more than a year to build something of this caliber,” Galan said.
 “So it was a no-brainer for us to jump on board and take it.
 Our head of tech ops told us that he’s been searching for years for an automated data analysis solution like this.”

-With the new real-time analysis from Anodot, Rubicon will notice if a specific DSP stops responding to bids over 15 minute increments.
-Rubicon uses the Anodot alerts and correlations to determine if they need to reach out to their partner to fix an issue.
-Sometimes, the partner is already aware of the issue, but other times, Rubicon found, the partner had no idea there was a technical problem and was happy to be informed so that they could fix it.
+With the new real-time analysis from Anodot, Magnite will notice if a specific DSP stops responding to bids over 15 minute increments.
+Magnite uses the Anodot alerts and correlations to determine if they need to reach out to their partner to fix an issue.
+Sometimes, the partner is already aware of the issue, but other times, Magnite found, the partner had no idea there was a technical problem and was happy to be informed so that they could fix it.
 “We’re not just helping our business, we’re helping our partner’s business.
 That’s the level of service that we want to provide.
 We are the biggest exchange and we want our partners to understand that we’re watching things very closely not just for us, but for them as well,” Galan said.

 Anodot for the Long Haul

-Rubicon expects to have dozens of people from various business and analytics teams using the Anodot system, which will be tracking tens of thousands of metrics across the business.
+Magnite expects to have dozens of people from various business and analytics teams using the Anodot system, which will be tracking tens of thousands of metrics across the business.

 The ease of use of Anodot business incident detection, together with its automatic correlations makes it straightforward for account managers to quickly see the problems that need to be addressed with their clients immediately.
 If the Anodot system detects a fall in revenue, it will correlate relevant other metrics; for example, blocks could be up, timeouts could be up, bid responses and pricing could be down.
-With these correlated metrics, Rubicon can quickly pinpoint where to investigate.
+With these correlated metrics, Magnite can quickly pinpoint where to investigate.

 “The Anodot solution has so many useful tools, Our team will benefit from the real time alerting, the simplicity, the seasonality and the correlations,” Galan concluded.